MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-mysql-resource-provider-deploy.md

 # Change the following as appropriate.
 $PfxPass = ConvertTo-SecureString 'P@ssw0rd1' -AsPlainText -Force

-# For version 1.1.47.0, the PowerShell modules used by the RP deployment are placed in C:\Program Files\SqlMySqlPsh,
+# For version 1.1.47.0 or later, the PowerShell modules used by the RP deployment are placed in C:\Program Files\SqlMySqlPsh,
 # The deployment script adds this path to the system $env:PSModulePath to ensure correct modules are used.
 $rpModulePath = Join-Path -Path $env:ProgramFiles -ChildPath 'SqlMySqlPsh'
 $env:PSModulePath = $env:PSModulePath + ";" + $rpModulePath